200hr YTT FAQ’s

 Am I ready for a yoga teacher training?

-Yoga Teacher Training will change your life.
-If you’re looking to dig deeper, if you know there’s something else “out there” besides the rat race, if you are hoping to uncover a deeper meaning within yourself and your life, then it’s definitely for you.
 It’s important to have a pretty consistent yoga asana practice (the physical postures) for about a year before coming to this training, and also if you have wavered over the years with your practice, and you’re hoping that this can help to set you on track, that works too.
 We will be learning the Asana for each of our unique bodies, and how to practice them safely.
-There is a lot of focus on the basic physical postures, because you will want to feel confident as a teacher to go out into the world and teach after this training :) You do not need to be able to do any “fancy” yoga poses (like arm balances or headstands) just a basic understanding of the simple physical postures is great, and then we will learn form there :)
+There is a lot of focus on the basic physical postures, because you will want to feel confident as a teacher to go out into the world and teach after this training :)

 What is the time commitment?

-Trainees must complete all 3 weeks of training, along with all required readings and homework in order to receive their Yoga Alliance approved 200hr certification of completion.
+Trainees must complete all 12 weekends of training, along with all required readings and homework in order to receive their 200hr certification of completion.
+In person training will be Saturdays and Sundays from 9a-5:30p on the following dates: Aug 29-30, September 12-13, 19-20, 26-27, October 10-11, 17-18, 24-25, November 7-8, 14-15, 21-22, December 5-6, 12-13.

-**EARLY BIRD PRICING - $3000 if you pay your $500 deposit by September 15, 2018**
+**EARLY BIRD PRICING - $2750 pay your $500 deposit by July 1, 2026, and full payment due August 1**

-What if I don't want to be a yoga teacher
+What if I don't want to be a yoga teacher?

 That is totally fine :) We will be learning a lot, and all of the principles that we are learning can be applied to your yoga practice, and also to your life.
 This training is all about identifying and trusting the inner voice, and then living your truth, whether that is through teaching yoga, or bringing the training into another job, relationship, etc.

-i have a conflict with some of the training days - now what?
+I have a conflict with some of the training days - now what?

-will there be tests? or homework?
+Will there be tests? or homework?

 Yes, we will have a few assignments outside of class - for the most part, it will be readings that we will then discuss in class.
 Here is a detailed breakdown: